-Check out my article on Choosing a Honeymoon by Budget if you want an in-depth breakdown of the costs of each, but room rates, flights, and meals in the Maldives will rack you up in the range of around $11,000-25,000 for a week, whereas a trip to Bora Bora will be just a tad more expensive in the $14,000-$35,000 range.
+Check out my article on Choosing a Honeymoon by Budget if you want an in-depth breakdown of the costs of each, but room rates, flights, and meals in the Maldives will rack you up in the range of around $10,000-25,000 for a week, whereas a trip to Bora Bora will be just a tad more expensive in the $13,000-$35,000 range.
 Of course, all of these prices can be brought down significantly by using travel credit card points, airline miles and more.
-In my experience, the food and drink in Bora Bora was significantly more expensive than in the Maldives, which is something to consider when booking your trip.
+In my experience, the food and drink in Bora Bora was significantly more expensive than in the Maldives.

 I also personally much prefer to be on a half-board or full-board basis on islands where the hotel is the only option for eating (if you’re staying at a private island resort, this is the case), I love to not think about my wallet on vacation – especially on a honeymoon!

 What is the difference between Bora Bora and the Maldives?
 Which is better for your vacation?